Ghutra – The Emirati Headdress

 Keffiyeh VS Ghutra

-In reality, The Emirati Keffiyeh originates from the Arab Bedouin tradition.
-This traditional Headdress was said to be an ornament at the time that could discriminate between city residents and rural nomads.
+In reality, the Emirati Keffiyeh originates from the Arab Bedouin tradition.
+At the time, this traditional Headdress was said to be an ornament that could discriminate between city residents and rural nomads.

 However, the Keffiya is a pure white textile called Ghutra Dubai.
-Whatever their name, this traditional scarf can be used in two separate ways: fastening the Agal or connecting it to the head.
-You can contact a specialist expert specialized in traditional Emirati for more information on the keffiyeh and Ghutra.
+Whatever their name, this traditional scarf can be used two ways: fastening the Agal or connecting it to the head.
+You can contact a specialist in traditional Emirati for more information on the keffiyeh and Ghutra.

 Culture and Ghutra Relation

-It is also a big part of Middle East Culture that helps to link people with their native country’s customs and traditions.
+It is also a big part of Middle Eastern culture that helps to link people with their native country’s customs and traditions.
 The Headdress is not only a valuable item.
 For example, the Headdress in Saudi Arabia and the UAE is usually worn with a long white shirt, known as a thobe, extending to the knee.
-The national dress is made up together of the thobe and Ghutra.
+The national dress is made up of the thobe and Ghutra together.
 Most of the Saudis and Emirates wear their national clothes with pride.
 Usually, the thobe is clean and well-ironed when added.
 In Middle Eastern Society, the idea of ‘honor’ will influence the wearer’s image by wearing a thobe with the slightest stain.

 Significance of Wearing Colored Ghutra

-The Headdress of the UAE is very similar to that of the other GCC nations, but in every GCC region, there are distinctive characteristics.
+The UAE’s headdress is similar to that of other GCC nations, but every GCC region has distinctive characteristics.
 There are no significant social or class differences in the colors used.
-The preference for Ghutra Dubai or Shimagh in color today mainly concerns fashion.
+Today, the preference for Ghutra Dubai or Shimagh in color is mainly concerned with fashion.
 Men choose red to adjust the behaviors of all white and other colors to suit their colored dishdashas.
-It is not unusual to see men wearing navy-blue dishdashas and matching ghutras, particularly during winter.
+It is not unusual to see men wearing navy blue dishdashas and matching ghutras, particularly during winter.

 How to Wear Ghutra